vaibhavbhajanka/marucci/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+---

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+For questions or feedback, please contact Marucci via the social links on the site.

 ## Learn More